-1.6 Planned Service Improvements in 2017/2018 and beyond
+1.6 Planned Service Improvements in 2018/2019 and beyond

-- To make effective and economic use of the newly installed WiFi system in the Coroners Court to decrease the need for witnesses from great distances to attend court and to enable use of electronic media in court. - To respond to an expected increase in demand for the use of non-invasive post mortem services for the bereaved where appropriate.
-The expected increase is based on the expectation that angiography in CTPMS will be available enabling the more common causes of death to be identified through the CTPM process - To make increasingly effective use of the service's new IT case management system, CIVICA, to reduce the need for paper and to produce lean processes.
-It is hoped that a portal system will be introduced during 2017 enabling hospitals and Doctors to enter death
+- To respond to developments in respect of the use of non-invasive post mortem services for the bereaved where appropriate. - To make increasingly effective use of the service's new IT case management system, CIVICA, to reduce the need for paper and to produce lean processes.
+It is hoped that a portal system will be introduced during 2018 enabling hospitals and Doctors to enter death notifications directly onto the Civica system reducing the need for double entry. - Undertake feasibility studies on setting up a Birmingham based CTPM facility within a multi-disciplinary setting. - To improve the effectiveness of the provision of the weekend and bank holiday Out of England Service for bereaved people who want to repatriate bodies rapidly.

-- notifications directly onto the Civica system reducing the need for double entry. - Undertake feasibility studies on setting up a Birmingham based CTPM facility within a multi-disciplinary setting and secondly of establishing a new medico legal centre in the city which would house two Coroner's Courts, all the required staff, a new public mortuary with CTPM facilities - To improve the provision of the weekend and bank holiday Out of England Service for bereaved people who want to repatriate bodies rapidly. - To provide a second court to ensure that the increasing number of inquests (and increasing number of long jury inquests) can be accommodated within the 6 month target for completion.
+• To effectively resource the second court at Solihull to ensure that the increasing number of inquests (and the increasing number of long jury inquests) can be accommodated within the 6 month target for completion.